User Information

 >100

-Welcome to the Helica Instruments web site.
+Welcome to Helica Instruments.
 We are the inventors and manufacturers of the Helica TC, an electro-surgical device commonly known as the Helica, which in effect is a Helium Thermal Coagulator.

-The key purpose of the Helica Thermal Coagulator (TC) is as an instrument to overcome the problems associated with electro surgical devices in laparoscopic surgery.
-When compared to other treatments available like Diathermy and Laser, the Helica TC treatment is highly accurate and it is safe to use on all areas affected, even the vital organs such as the bowel and the bladder.
-These areas are not normally treatable by the use of other instruments.
+The key purpose of the Helica Thermal Coagulator (TC) is to overcome the problems associated with electro-surgical devices in laparoscopic surgery.
+When compared to other treatments such as diathermy and laser, the Helica TC treatment is highly accurate and safe to use on all affected areas, including vital organs such as the bowel and the bladder.

 Future goals